Tobidx/ask-mto/README.md

 ## 🎯 What is Ask MTO?

 **Ask MTO** is an intelligent chatbot that provides instant, accurate answers about Ontario driving rules using advanced **Retrieval-Augmented Generation (RAG)** technology.
-Instead of manually searching through the 200+ page MTO Driver's Handbook, simply ask your question in plain English and get precise answers with source references.
+Instead of manually searching through the 200+ page MTO Driver's Handbook, simply ask your question in plain English and get precise answers.

 ### 🧠 **How It Works**
 1. **Enhanced Document Processing**: Uses OCR + TF-IDF analysis to extract and organize the MTO handbook content
 2. **Semantic Search**: FAISS vector database enables lightning-fast similarity search through 72 smart chunks
 3. **AI Generation**: OpenAI GPT generates natural, helpful answers based on the retrieved content
-4. **Source References**: Every answer includes exact references to the handbook sections

 ### 💡 **Perfect For**
 - **New Drivers**: G1/G2 license requirements and rules